-- dition, with visible signs of wear or deterioration, e.g. cracks in footpaths - with defects that interfere with use or reduce asset life e.g. extensive road cracking.
-At the end of Condition 4, the asset will be due for renewal or disposal. requires major repairs or is not suitable to remain in use due to a significant safety hazard, i.e. it is overdue for renewal.
+usable condition with defects that interfere with use or reduce asset life e.g. extensive road cracking.
+At the end of Condition 4, the asset will be due for renewal or disposal requires major repairs or is not suitable to remain in use due to a significant safety hazard, i.e. it is overdue for renewal. usable & safe condition, with visible signs of wear or deterioration, e.g. cracks in footpaths good condition without visible blemishes or deterioration

-For condition 5 assets that remain in service, there is a low residual life 5%, but indefinite RUL (remaining useful life)

-The backlog refers to asset renewals that have been deferred due to insufficient funds.
+For condition 5 assets that remain in service, there is a low residual life 5%, but indefinite RUL (remaining useful life) The backlog refers to asset renewals that have been deferred due to insufficient funds.
 Any asset in condition 5 is considered to have been deferred and overdue for renewal and therefore part of the backlog.